lightpanda-io/zig-js-runtime/README.md

 };
 ```

-You can generate the corresponding Javascript funcions at comptime with:
+You can generate the corresponding Javascript functions at comptime with:

 ```zig
 const jsruntime = @import("jsruntime");